LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ![vim open temp temp](pictures/vim-open-temp-temp.png?classes=border)

 Nothing exists in the file, and so therefore nothing is displayed.
-You cursor is currently on the first line of the file, but if you type nothing happens!
+Your cursor is currently on the first line of the file, but if you type nothing happens!

 {{% notice bonus %}}
-`vim` has various modes, we are in command mode, which allows the user to perform various commands and operations within, or on the entire file.
+`vim` has various modes, you are in command mode, which allows the user to perform various commands and operations within, or on the entire file.
 Some of the features built into command mode are what make `vim` such a popular terminal text editor.
-We will learn about `vim` usage in a future lesson.
+You will learn about `vim` usage in a future lesson.
 {{% /notice %}}

 ### Closing `vim`